Are Your Stone Walls Installed Correctly?

 Construction on Level and Well-Compacted Ground

-Without level and compacted soil, there’s a higher risk for erosion, which could cause your retaining wall to sink or pieces to break apart over time.
+Without level and compacted soil, your retaining wall could sink or pieces could break apart over time.
 The construction of a stone wall on flat, compacted ground allows each course to fit together tightly for a more durable build.

 Meets Reinforcement Guidelines

-There are many specifics a contractor must consider during a stone wall installation, including preventing moisture coming between stones in the structure, using backfill behind the wall to prevent bulging or cracking, and the latest change, constructing the wall so that stormwater runoff flows over it and doesn’t clog the drains behind the walls that are only to prevent freezing damage from subsurface water.
+There are many specifics a contractor must consider during a stone wall installation, such as needing to prevent moisture coming between stones in the structure, using backfill behind the wall to prevent bulging or cracking.
 These considerations lead to reinforcement of the wall to ensure that it lasts its intended lifetime.

 Stone walls, therefore, need to follow specific installation guidelines given by your state’s contractor licensing board for installing footings, deadmen, joints, and more.
 Reinforcement is the most significant feature to target with a stone wall that could potentially hold thousands of pounds, so it’s necessary for the design and installation of your wall to meet state and local building standards for proper reinforcement.